 1. Cookie Stuffing

-To understand what cookie stuffing is and why is it considered one of the most common affiliate marketing scams, let’s take a look at how affiliate networks track commissions.
+To understand what cookie stuffing is and why is it considered one of the most common affiliate marketing scams, let’s take a look at how affiliate marketing industry networks track commissions.

 The affiliate program gives you a unique link to their site.